-The Company has 5,000,000 preferred shares authorized, which may be issued at the discretion of the Company's Board of Director's discretion.
+The Company's Certificate of Incorporation authorizes the Company to issue up to 5,000,000 shares of preferred stock, which may be issued at the discretion of the Company's Board of Directors.
+As of December 31, 2020, no shares of the Company's preferred stock have been issued or are outstanding.